drmonkeysee/asyncio-flask-test/README.md

 # Asyncio Flask Test

-An application for testing the use of Python 3's asyncio module within Flask to call multiple web apis in a single request.
-A web server **server.py** calls an api **api.py** either in serial or concurrently and returns timing information.
+This is a test application illustrating how to utilize asyncio with a Flask application to call multiple HTTP endpoints within a single request.
+A web application **server.py** calls a "3rd-party" api **api.py** either in serial or concurrently and returns timing information. **server.py** provides a few endpoints to test different strategies for making multiple HTTP calls. **api.py** simulates doing work by accepting a sleep parameter and waiting for that number of milliseconds before returning.
+By default **server.py** will call **api.py** with delays of 1, 5, and 2 seconds.

 To develop locally set up a virtual environment and install the local dependencies: